To get an accurate idea of how much a pharmacy is worth, you should speak to an accountant or business broker.

 How much will a pharmacy cost?

-There’s no hard and fast answer to the question of how much it costs to buy a pharmacy as the price you’ll need to pay is influenced by a range of factors.
+The price you'll need to pay depends on a range of factors.
 These include whether you buy a freehold or leasehold pharmacy, the size of the business, the number of staff employed and the range of products it sells.

 The true value of a business can only be determined by analysing a long list of factors, including the following: